U.S. eyes flurry of new taxes on Amazon, Facebook and Google, trying to force tech to pay its ‘fair share’

-The tension has been on public display this week in Maryland, where Democrats in the state’s legislature are set to adopt a first-in-the-nation tax on online advertising as soon as Friday.
-Their vote, which is expected to override an earlier veto from Republican Gov. Larry Hogan, could raise $250 million to fund state education reform initiatives, its principal backers estimate.
+The tension has been on public display this week in Maryland, where Democrats in the state’s legislature launched a first-in-the-nation tax on online advertising on Friday.
+Their vote, which overrode an earlier veto from Republican Gov. Larry Hogan, could raise $250 million to fund state education restructuring initiatives, its principal backers estimate.

 The looming tax has drawn sharp opposition from a wide array of businesses, including Amazon, Facebook and Google, which have lobbied through industry coalitions, including the Internet Association.
 The group and its allies have blitzed the airwaves with ads in recent months, and they are expected to support an imminent lawsuit to stop the tax from taking effect.
 They argue Maryland is prohibited under federal law from assessing such levies on Internet companies in the first place.